T5W25/PetAdoptionSystem/pet-adoption/README.md

 - openssl rand -base64 32
     - （generate your JWT secret)

+- generate a google app pass for mailing feature: https://myaccount.google.com/apppasswords
+    - set it in the `.env` file

 # Environment Variables

 Create a new file called `.env` in the root directory of the project and copy the following content: